Biden meets Republican leaders in debt limit standoff

 The lifting of the national debt ceiling, which allows the government to pay for spending already incurred, is often routine.

-But raising the borrowing limit, currently at $31.4 trillion, has been a contentious issue in recent years, with congressional Republicans pushing for spending curbs and a smaller budget deficit in exchange for lifting the ceiling.
+But raising the borrowing limit, currently at $31.4 trillion, has been a contentious issue for the past several years, with congressional Republicans pushing for spending curbs and a smaller budget deficit in exchange for lifting the ceiling.

 A 2011 impasse resulted in the United States losing the coveted AAA debt rating.